 The regiment operated in conjunction with the British SAS, initially conducting missions primarily in Africa but later shifting focus to France, Holland, and Belgium after the Normandy landings.
 Following the war, members of the unit continued their efforts by focusing on tracking down war criminals.

 In 1955, Belgium’s special forces were restructured as the Special Forces Reconnaissance Unit (Opsporing eenheid or SOE).
 Then, in 1961, the Reconnaissance Team Special Unit (Esquadron Reconnaissance Spéciales or ESR) was established.

-Like their counterpart in other Western special forces, Belgian Special Forces Group (SFG) are also specially designated, organized, selected, trained, and equipped forces using unconventional techniques and modes of employment.
-These activities may be conducted across the full range of military activities to achieve the objective.
-Politico-military considerations may require discreet or covert techniques and the acceptance of a degree of political, military, or physical risk not associated with conventional operations.
+The Belgian Special Forces Group (SFG) are a specialized and elite unit within the Belgian Armed Forces, similar to their counterparts in other Western countries.
+These forces are carefully chosen, trained, and equipped to employ unconventional tactics and methods of operation.
+The SFG conducts operations across the spectrum of military activities to achieve objectives and may require the use of discreet or covert techniques and the acceptance of political, military, or physical risks that are not typically associated with conventional operations.

 The Belgian Special Forces Group (SFG) primary tasks are:

 Even postwar, the Belgian special forces were involved in covert operations.
 Following the fall of the Iron Curtain and several regional conflicts, SFG members were deployed worldwide.
 During the 90s, SFG participated in operations in DR Congo (formerly Zaire) in 1993 and Somalia.